nsobadzhiev/DevMonologueMagazine/Issue01-GoingOpenSource/OpensourceLicenses.md

 ------

-Digging deeper, beyond distribution term, most licenses seem similar to the common programmer.
+Digging deeper, beyond distribution terms, most licenses seem similar to the common programmer.
 I encourage you to read those licenses to see how they differ, but generally, after you choose between those two sections above, you're almost ready.

 But before we move on to "Applying the license", there are several interesting topics many licenses address.
 One of them, that addresses the so called "privacy loophole", makes sure cloud services cannot bypass their responsibility towards your code.
 Since many options are fairly old (GPL v1 for instance was created in 1989), they don't address hosted services.
 Many companies go around strict licenses by saying that they don't distribute the protected source code - they just deploy it once internally, and then provide it to users as a SaaS (Software as a Service).
 Since this is not exactly fair and sometimes unacceptable for the authors, several licenses address that issue, namely:
 * Affero GNU Public License